Differentiable Augmentation for Data-Efficient GAN Training: Method

 The failure of ``Augment reals only'' motivates us to augment both \emph{real} and \emph{fake} samples, while the failure of ``Augment $D$ only'' warns us that the \emph{generator} should not neglect the augmented samples.
 Therefore, to propagate gradients through the augmented samples to $G$, the augmentation $T$ must be \emph{differentiable} as depicted in \fig{fig:method}.
 We call this \emph{\method} (\emph{\methodshort}):

-We demonstrate the effectiveness of \methodshort using three simple choices of transformations and its combination, throughout the paper: \emph{Translation} (within $[-1/8, 1/8]$ of the image size, padded with zeros), \emph{Cutout}~\cite{devries2017Cutout} (masking with a random square of half image size), and \emph{Color} (including random brightness within $[-0.5, 0.5]$, contrast within $[0.5, 1.5]$, and saturation within $[0, 2]$).
-As shown in \tab{tab:augment}, BigGAN can be improved using the simple \emph{Translation} policy and further boosted using a combination of \emph{Cutout} and \emph{Translation}; it is also robust to the strongest policy when \emph{Color} is used in combined. \fig{fig:cifar10-aug} analyzes that stronger \methodshort policies generally maintain a higher discriminator's validation accuracy at the cost of a lower training accuracy, alleviate the overfitting problem, and eventually achieve better convergence.
+Note that $T$ is required to be the same (random) function but not necessarily the same random seed across the three places illustrated in~\fig{fig:method}.
+We demonstrate the effectiveness of \methodshort using three simple choices of transformations and its composition, throughout the paper: \emph{Translation} (within $[-1/8, 1/8]$ of the image size, padded with zeros), \emph{Cutout}~\cite{devries2017Cutout} (masking with a random square of half image size), and \emph{Color} (including random brightness within $[-0.5, 0.5]$, contrast within $[0.5, 1.5]$, and saturation within $[0, 2]$).
+As shown in \tab{tab:augment}, BigGAN can be improved using the simple \emph{Translation} policy and further boosted using a composition of \emph{Cutout} and \emph{Translation}; it is also robust to the strongest policy when \emph{Color} is used in combined. \fig{fig:cifar10-aug} analyzes that stronger \methodshort policies generally maintain a higher discriminator's validation accuracy at the cost of a lower training accuracy, alleviate the overfitting problem, and eventually achieve better convergence.